'The Last Of Us Part 2 Remastered' reveals No Return Mode in new trailer

 - READ MORE: The 20 best games of 2023

-The trailer reveals that ten different playable characters will be available in the mode, all with different playstyles, traits (various modifiers that a character has) and weaponry.
-The ten characters are Ellie, Dina, Jesse, Tommy, Joel, Abby, Lev, Yara, Mel and Manny.

 The new mode is a roguelike survival mode that uses wave-based gameplay to test your skills.
-Your chosen character will be attacked by both Clickers and Scavengers, with the player able to upgrade their weaponry to put up with harder and harder waves of enemies, including the dreaded Rat King mutation from the base game.
+Your chosen character will be attacked by both Clickers (those infected with the fictional virus that has devastated the world of The Last Of Us) and Scavengers, with the player able to upgrade their weaponry to put up with harder and harder waves of enemies, including the dreaded Rat King mutation from the base game.

+Each run will feature a boss encounter that will push players’ knowledge of the game mechanics to the edge.

+The trailer reveals that ten different playable characters will be available in the mode, all with different playstyles, traits (various modifiers that a character has), and weaponry.
+The ten characters include protagonists Ellie and Abby, The Last Of Us Part 1 protagonist Joel and his brother Tommy.
+They will be joined by Jesse, Lev, Yara, Mel, and Manny, who were all introduced in The Last Of Us Part 2.

 Indeed, each run will feature a boss encounter that will push players’ knowledge of the game mechanics to the edge.